 - Head and/or neck injury that has not yet been stabilized.

 - Active hemorrhage with hemodynamic instability.

-- Patients that may have difficulty clearing secretions from the upper airway (such as those with DMD or other advanced neuromuscular or neurological disorders) may require specialized therapy regiments involving manually or mechanically assisted coughing or other techniques in conjunction with Monarch® Airway Clearance System, Model 1000 therapy.
+- Patients that may have difficulty clearing secretions from the upper airway (such as those with DMD or other advanced neuromuscular or neurological disorders) may require specialized therapy regimens involving manually or mechanically assisted coughing or other techniques in conjunction with Monarch airway clearance system.
 Please consult your physician to determine if additional therapy is appropriate.

-- The Monarch System is prescribed by a physician for an individual patient’s use only.
-No one else should every try on the device, whether it is on or off.
-It should never be worn or used by someone with an active implantable medical device due to the presence of the magnetic field created by the Monarch® Pulmonary Oscillating Discs (PODs).
+- The Monarch airway clearance system has been prescribed by your physician for your use only.
+Do not let others try on your device, whether it is turned on or off.
+It should never be worn or used by someone with an active implantable medical device, due to the presence of the magnetic field created by the Monarch Pulmonary Oscillating Discs (PODs).
 See the Contraindications section in the manual for a further description of an active implantable medical device.

-For a complete list of Warnings or to obtain a copy of the User Manual, please call us at 800-426-4224.
+For a complete list of Contraindications and Warnings, please refer to the User Manual, or call us at 1-800-426-4224.

 - King M, Phillips D, Gross D, Vartian V, Chang HK, Zidulka A. Enhanced tracheal mucus clearance with high frequency chest wall compression.
 Am Rev Respir Dis, 1983; 128:511-5.

 - Dosman CF and Jones RL.
 High-frequency chest compression: a summary of the literature.
 Can Respir J, 2005.
 12(1): p.
 37-41.